MoMath’s gifted math program for students grade 9-12

 Need-based scholarships are available.
 Scholarship applicants must meet the income guidelines of the federal Free and Reduced Lunch program and provide verification of household income.
 Scholarship applicants should complete the regular application form online and send a separate email to firstname.lastname@example.org with a request for scholarship application instructions.
 Please allow at least two weeks for the scholarship committee’s review process.

-MoMath will make every effort to run classes as scheduled, but occasionally severe inclement weather or other unusual circumstances beyond MoMath’s control may require that a class be cancelled.
+MoMath will make every effort to run classes as scheduled, but occasionally unusual circumstances beyond MoMath’s control may require that a class be cancelled.
 If such a cancellation occurs, MoMath may, at its sole discretion, offer make-up sessions.

-Note that grade-level sessions will run only if a minimum number of participants is reached before the start date of the full session.
-In the rare event that a grade-level series is cancelled, registrants will be notified and provided with a full refund.
+Note that a particular level will run only if a minimum number of participants register before the start date of the full session.
+In the rare event that a particular level is cancelled, registrants will be notified and provided with a full refund.

-All Expansions participants are expected to exhibit good behavior to ensure a positive experience for all participants.
+All Expansions participants are expected to exhibit good behavior to ensure a positive experience for everyone.
 At its sole discretion, MoMath may remove a student from the Expansions program for behavioral reasons.
-If a student is removed for behavioral reasons, for either the day or the remainder of the program, no refund will be provided.
+If a student is removed for behavioral reasons, for either the day or the remainder of the program, no refund will be issued.